tymefighter/Compiler/Compiler/README.md

-# Design of the SubTiger© Compiler
+# Design of the SubTiger Compiler